Mont Ventoux and the Lure mountains

 Rating : challenging (significant elevation gain and scree hiking)

-Season calendar : from mid-April to December (except on snow-covered land)
+Season calendar : from mid-April to December (except on snow-covered ground)

 Hiking an alternate trail up